Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 pots in the

-black growing tray with, for example,
+black propagator, for example, with

-tomato plants , I often pour in much more.
+tomato plants, I often add much more.

 Which crops do I grow in trays ?